“Girl with a Pearl Earring” by Johannes Vermeer

 “Girl with a Pearl Earring”

-Some scholars believe that the painting depicts Vermeer’s oldest daughter, Maria, who was 12 or 13 years old at the time it was painted (the same facial features have appeared in other Vermeer works), though that remains a speculation.
+Some scholars believe that the painting depicts Vermeer’s oldest daughter, Maria, who was 12 or 13 years old at the time it was painted, though this remains a speculation.

 For more on Johannes Vermeer, please visit his short biography here.